HelpMe-Pls/Life-Engineering/Tips & Tools/IELTS.md

 - For the first sentence of the *second* paragraph, it should demonstrate either a smooth transition from the first paragraph (e.g. expanding/supplementing the previous statement), or expressing a counterargument (depending on the requirement).
 For example: "Complementing/Opposing `[the previous topic]`,...", "Another crucial factor regarding...."
 #### The conclusion
 - Always start with "In conclusion,..." or "To recap,...".
 For padding, you may use "Looking at the broader picture, we can see that..."
-- For advantage/disadvantage discussion, use "To maximize the benefits while minimizing the drawbacks,".
+- For advantage/disadvantage discussion, use "To maximize the benefits while minimizing the drawbacks...", "To make this work,...".
 - ==***Reaffirm*** your answer in the introduction by paraphrasing / extending it==.
 	- You can also compose this part by combining and paraphrasing the thesis statement and the topic sentences in the body.
 ### Tips